ordina-jworks/ordina-jworks.github.io/_posts/2017-09-24-Unit-testing-in-angular.md

 </p>

 Next up, the content of a test file.
-The jasmine spec is used format the tests.
+The jasmine spec is used format the tests ([more info](https://jasmine.github.io/pages/getting_started.html).
 This means that individual tests are grouped together in a `describe` block.
 A test itself starts with `it`.
 Besides tests, you can also add other blocks in to a `describe`, like `beforeEach`, `beforeAll`, `afterEach`, `afterAll`...